Yes! Tykr is the best place to start. In fact, Tykr is not only perfect for beginners but it will also help advanced investors save time.

 - Speculative Stock Investing.

 We like financial advisors.
-In fact, if you already have an advisor, we recommend you work with your advisor and use TYKR.
-Keep in mind, a financial advisor’s job is not to find great investments.
-Their job is a fiduciary.
-They will help you with budgeting, removing debt, planning for large purchases like a house or child’s education, obtaining life insurance, etc. A financial advisor also manages a lot of clients at once so finding individual stock picks for each client is extremely time-consuming.
+In fact, if you already have an advisor, we recommend you work with both your advisor and use Tykr.
+Keep in mind, a financial advisor’s job is not to find great investments or build your wealth.
+Their job is to protect your wealth.
+They will also help you with budgeting, removing debt, planning for large purchases like a house or child’s education, obtaining life insurance, etc. A financial advisor also manages a lot of clients at once so finding individual stock picks for each client is extremely time-consuming.
 This is why financial advisors typically put everyone in Mutual Funds, Index Funds, and ETFs.
-In other words, they put customers in bundles of stocks and bonds that return, on average, 6% per year.
-That percent will help you retire in your 60s or 70s.
-On the other hand, TYKR helps you find stocks that return more than 15% per year which can significantly reduce your retirement timeline.
+In other words, they put customers in bundles of stocks and bonds that return, on average, 6% – 8% per year.
+That percentage will help you retire in your 60s or 70s.
+On the other hand, Tykr helps you find stocks that return more than 15% per year which can significantly reduce your retirement timeline.

 The average savings account earns .1%.
 The average annual inflation rate is 3.22%.
 In other words, your cash is losing 3% value every year.
 This is one reason why people don’t reach financial goals and don’t retire.
 If you feel like you take one step forward but two steps backward, this is one reason why.